SUI-Components/adevinta-spain-components/components/list/bullet/README.md

 # ListBullet

-> The status spot can has the success, error and alert color.
+> Bullet list component
-> We can use the status: high, medium or low to assign the different colors.
+> It has two behaviours, standard and responsive.

 <!-- ![](./assets/preview.png) -->